operasoftware/devopera/src/blog/_posts/2016-06-21-pwa-badge-pop.md

 	<img elem="media" src="{{ page.id }}/picture.png" width="360" style="margin: 0 0 15px 15px" alt="Add to home screen badge in URL bar">
 </figure>

-We’re excited to release a [Labs build of Opera](https://www.opera.com/download/get/?partner=www&product=android&level=Labs) for Android with support for two experimenal features that enhance the discoverability and use of progressive web apps.
+We’re excited to release a [Labs build of Opera](https://www.opera.com/download/get/?partner=www&product=android&level=Labs) for Android with support for two experimental features that enhance the discoverability and use of progressive web apps.

 ## Ambient badging